 They don’t have a menu, and don’t expect a website any time soon under this century…

-Time for some dinner.
-Have some tapas at La esquinica, a favourite by the locals with good quality for a good price.
+Have some tapas at La esquinica, a favorite by the locals with good quality for a good price.
 Be there before 9pm if you want to avoid standing in a long line waiting for a table.

 It’s quite a bit away from La Ramblas, but you can get there with metro, get off at Vilapicina or Virrei Amat.
 The restaurant is in the middle of Fabra I Puig street.